ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued restaurant project

 **Thoughts:** Worked more on CSS but also created the switching tab function and the load page function.
 I got better with my transitions and how to apply it to removing a DOM element.
 Feeling good!

+### Day 54: August 13, 2021

+**Today's Progress**: Continued restaurant project

+**Thoughts:** Finished the menu page and it looks really clean.
+Used CSS grid pretty easily to do it too.